The major scales are the building blocks of western music. The major scale is the “roadmap,” which can make up chords and melodies.

 Now that we have a good understanding of the structure of the major scale, we can start to use it for writing songs.

 Writing melodies with a major scale is straightforward.
-As long as you stay within the notes of the major key signature you are playing in, all notes will work.
+All notes will work as long as you stay within the notes of the major key signature you are playing in.

 Now it’s important to clarify that all notes will work, but not all will be the best choice.

-Utilizing the pentatonic scale (five-note scale) to write melodies will give you the greatest chance of success for excellent note selection over any chord in the Major Scale.
+Utilizing the pentatonic scale (five-note scale popular with guitar writing) to write melodies will give you the greatest chance of success for excellent note selection over any chord in the Major Scale.

 If you want to learn more about pentatonic scales, I wrote an entire article on them to check out here.